By-elections to the 41st Canadian Parliament: Brandon—Souris

+By-election due to the resignation of Merv Tweed.

+Source(s) "November 25, 2013 By-elections".
+Elections Canada.
+November 26, 2013.
+Retrieved December 14, 2013.} "November 25, 2013 By-election – Financial Reports".
+Retrieved October 29, 2014.

 June 30, 2014 by-elections

 On May 11, 2014, Prime Minister Harper announced that four out of the five pending by-elections (all except Whitby—Oshawa) would be held on June 30.

 Macleod

 Conservative MP Ted Menzies announced on November 6, 2013, that he was resigning his seat that day after 9 years in parliament.
 He was Minister of State for Finance from 2011 until July 2, 2013, when he resigned announcing that he would not be a candidate in the next election.

 Candidates for the Conservative nomination included John Barlow, who ran for the provincial PCs in Highwood during the 2012 Alberta general election, rancher and farmer Phil Rowland, former parliamentary staffer Melissa Mathieson, and businessman Scott Wagner.
 Barlow ultimately won the nomination.

 Dustin Fuller was the only declared candidate to run for the Liberal nomination, and was thus nominated by acclamation.

 Larry Ashmore was nominated by the Greens.
 Aileen Burke was nominated by the NDP.

 David J. Reimer, interim leader of the Christian Heritage Party, was his party's candidate.